hjellinek/ctk-core/README.md

 machine.

 ## Build Status
-(For building the CTK/CTS, not referrinmg to the results of a Server "integration test" run of compliance) [![Build Status](https://travis-ci.org/wstidolph/ctk-core.svg?branch=SplitOutFramework)](https://travis-ci.org/wstidolph/ctk-core)
+(For building the CTK/CTS, not referring to the results of a Server "integration test" run of compliance) [![Build Status](https://travis-ci.org/wstidolph/ctk-core.svg?branch=SplitOutFramework)](https://travis-ci.org/wstidolph/ctk-core)

 ## Getting Started as a test writer